vbgr/ids/README.md

 ### Performance Considerations

-The script [perf.py](./perf.py) mesures performance difference of UUID4 generation versus the approach proposed.
+The script [perf.py](./perf.py) measures performance difference of UUID4 generation versus the approach proposed.

 On Apple M3 Pro it provides the following result: